-There are few simple steps you can follow to protect yourself online through every stage of the buying process.
+Buying a car can be an exciting yet overwhelming experience.
+To ensure that you make your decision safely, we’ve put together a few simple steps which you can follow to protect yourself online and in person through each stage of the car buying process.

 Step 1: Searching for cars

-Keep an eye out for significantly undervalued cars – if it seems too good to be true, it probably is!
+- Keep an eye out for significantly undervalued cars – if the deal seems too good to be true, it probably is.

 Step 2: Contacting the seller

-- Prepare some questions about the car to ask the seller to help verify that they are genuine and that the car is as described
+- Prepare some questions about the car to ask the seller to help verify that they are genuine and that the car is as described.
+Find out more about suspicious seller messages here.

-- Do not provide the seller with your personal identification details like a copy of your licence or banking information.
+- Do not provide the seller with your personal identification details like a copy of your licence or banking information prior to seeing the vehicle in person.

 Step 3: Inspecting the car

-- Before you test drive the car, make sure your insurance covers test drives
+- Before you test drive the car, make sure the seller’s insurance covers you for test drives.

 - Be wary of sellers asking for a deposit at this stage.
-If you do choose to put a deposit down, make sure you get a receipt stamped with the date and time and the sellers licence details.
+If you do choose to put a deposit down, make sure you get a receipt stamped with the date and time.

 Step 4: Making an offer